Regularity for parabolic systems of Uhlenbeck type with Orlicz growth: Notations and main results

 To compare this estimates with~\eqref{eq:pest} it is the easiest to think of the case~$\alpha=1$.
 If the average integrals on the right hand side of~\eqref{eq:1} are small, then we get~$1$ on the right side.
 Thus, we get a local bound for the gradients, but do not know if the gradients must be small.
 The estimate~\eqref{eq:pest} however allows to deduce smallness of the gradients if the average integrals are small.
 This is a novel improvement.

-The proof of theorem~\ref{thm:main} is based on the DeGiorgi iteration technique.
-The necessary gain in integrability is achieved by the following theorem, which is proved in Section~\ref{sec:differentiability} and may be of independent interest.
-As an introduction to the DeGiorgi iteration we suggest to look at the respective stationary result, which is shown in the appendix below.
-Although the stationary estimate is known for some time, we decided to include this new and short proof for the sake of better understanding of our arguments.
+The proof of Theorem~\ref{thm:main} is based on the DeGiorgi iteration technique.
+The necessary gain in integrability is achieved by the following theorem, which is proved in Section~\ref{sec:differentiability} and is of independent interest.
+Note that the quantity~$V(\nabla u)$ in this theorem is a very natural quantity for equations involving the $p$-Laplacian, resp. $\phi$-Laplacian. \begin{remark} The condition $p > 2- \frac{4}{n}$ is basically due to Theorem~\ref{thm:higherreg}.
+It follows from this theorem and the embedding $W^{1,2} \embedding L^{\frac{2n}{n-2}}$ applied to~$V(\nabla u)$ that